57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 1)/README.md

 In this example, the `stakingToken` and `rewardToken` addresses, and all users' Staking data `stakes`, are stored directly in the internal state of the `Staking` contract.

 Solana takes a completely different approach to its account model, by fully separating code and data.
-On Solana, **Programs** contain only logic, are stateless, and do not store business data, while **Accounts** only store data.
-When executing a transaction, you must explicitly tell the program which accounts to operate.
-As a simpler explanation, think of a program as an executable and accounts as the data files it reads and writes, stores and manages separately.
+On Solana, **programs** contain only logic, are stateless, and do not store business data, while **accounts** only store data.
+When executing a transaction, you must explicitly tell the **program** which **accounts** to operate.
+As a simpler explanation, think of a **program** as an executable and **accounts** as the data files it reads and writes, stores and manages separately.

 Here’s the corresponding Solana (Anchor) implementation: